ayushmunjal/test/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` from Node.js command prompt.
+Navigate to `http://localhost:4200/` on your browser..
 The app will automatically reload if you change any of the source files.